by Leigha Woods,

 These strengths align with key national priorities, including the new guidance ‘Doing business with the health sector: a guide for buyers and small and medium-sized enterprises (SMEs)’ the Procurement Act 2023, and the wider transformation agenda.

-How NHS SBS framework agreements help the NHS to access SME
+How NHS SBS framework agreements support SME access

 SME breakdown on NHS SBS framework agreements